tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 1. We rely on good practices of componentization, modularization, SOC, etc, but having the scope of the project in sight to not overegineering things.
 1. Despite the spec presents just a Product Page, let's considerate that this is just part of a medium project and let's build/use a Design System as it was given.
 That's why it will be built in the "lib" folder, to emulate as if those components were provided by a separated module

+We are advancing on test coverage, but currently we are aiming to have tests for all different parts of the application, like design system components, pages and hooks.
+Currently we have for the design system components and for the hooks that deal with business logic

 ## Some Decisions and important information: